hao-ai-lab/dsc204a-w24/syllabus.md

 ## Classroom Rules
 - <code>No late days</code> for submitting the PAs.
 No extensions on the final exam time window.
 Plan all your work well up front accordingly.
-- Students are encouraged to ask questions and participate in discussions in class and on Ed.
+- Students are encouraged to ask questions and participate in discussions in class and on Piazza.
 Please raise your hand before speaking and the instructor will call on you to speak.
 - Please review UCSD's honor code and policies and procedures on [academic integrity](https://academicintegrity.ucsd.edu/) here.
 If plagiarism is detected in your code, or if we detect collusion on the graded quizzes or exams, or if you are found to be using someone else's clickers, or if any other form of academic integrity violation is identified, you will get zero for that component of your score and get downgraded substantially.
 I will also notify the University authorities for appropriate disciplinary action to be taken, up to and including expulsion from the University.
 - Please review UCSD's principles of community and our commitment to creating an inclusive learning environment on [this website](https://ucsd.edu/about/principles.html).
 - Harassment, discrimination, or intimidation of any form against any student will not be tolerated in class or on Piazza.
 Please review UCSD's policies on dealing with harassment and discrimination on [this website](https://ophd.ucsd.edu/).